T2O media interviews Jose Maria Dutilh, Managing Partner of LEQUID and Miss. Sor Arteaga, Partner Head of IT-Law Department.

-The “Royal Decree-Law 13/2012″, 30 March, was recently published and transposes directives on internal markets in electricity, gas and electronic communications by adopting measures for the economic imbalance correction between costs and the electricity and gas revenues. ”
+The “Royal Decree-Law 13/2012″, 30 March, was recently published and transposes directives on internal markets in electricity, gas and electronic communications by adopting measures for the economic imbalance correction between costs and electricity and gas revenues. ”

-Which are your forecasts for the future: in which areas there will be more changes?
+What are your forecasts for the future: in which areas there will be more changes?

 Suscríbete a LeQuid de la Cuestión